Day 22 – National Preparedness Month Challenge- Medical Supplies and Home Health Preparedness

 - Lidocaine spray (best)

-- Bacitracin – now preferred over Neosporin by most doctors
+- Bacitracin – is now preferred over Neosporin by most doctors

 - Vitamin E oil – great for burns and stings (use like hydrocortisone cream)